-- There will be 10 homework assignments given throughout the course.
-These will be simple answer or short essay, and are meant to sharpen your thinking on the material covered in lecture, and to help prepare you for the exams. - Homework is due at the beginning of class or at the announced time, after which the answers will be made available.
+• There will be 11 homework assignments given throughout

+These will be simple answer or short essay, and are meant to sharpen your thinking on the material covered in lecture, and to help prepare you for the exams.

+Homework is due at the beginning of class or at the announced time, after which the answers will be made available.
+No late homework will made available.
 No late homework will be accepted.